-- Tell us if you've had allergies or bad reactions to medicines in the past. - Only take medication provided to you by St. Vincent's staff.
-Please do not take any of your own medications, including any medications brought in by your family or friends, as they may interact with new medicines given to you while you are in hospital. - While you're in hospital don't be afraid to ask what medicines you're receiving and why.
+- Tell us if you've had allergies or bad reactions to medicines in the past. - Only take medication provided to you by St Vincent's staff.
+Please do not take any of your own medications, including any medications brought in by your family or friends, as they may interact with new medicines given to you while you are in hospital. - Don't be afraid to ask what medicines you're receiving and why.
 We're here to help. - Ask for a new list of medicines before you go home.
 This list will be helpful for your local doctor and pharmacist.